rorosaurus/FurretTotem/README.md

 * 128x64px, P2.5, 1/32, HUB75E purchased on [AliExpress](https://www.aliexpress.com/item/32972741517.html?spm=a2g0s.12269583.0.0.48e74198VArDtK)
 * Bubble machine extracted from children's bubble wand toy, purchased on [eBay](https://www.ebay.com/itm/332880742452)

-## Pins
-Using `ESP32_FORUM_PINOUT` from [MatrixHardware_ESP32_V0.h](https://github.com/pixelmatix/SmartMatrix/blob/teensylc/src/MatrixHardware_ESP32_V0.h)

 ## Power
-Originally I was planning to power this off some 18650's, but I butchered a USB cable to supply the 5V power to the panel for testing, and I'm really enjoying how simple it is.
+I butchered a USB cable to supply the 5V power from a large USB battery bank.
 At full brightness, one panel pulls about 2 amps @ 5 volts.
+Since the displays are so hungry, I recommend running the ESP32 from a separate 5V power source to avoid brownouts due to voltage sag.